erickarascon/erickarascon.github.io/_pages/work-in-progress.md

 1. Medium- and Long-term Impacts on School Enrollment and Learning through Videos and Mobiles: Experimental Evidence from Northern Nigeria (with Victor Orozco).

-2. [Gender Differences in Task Performance and Beliefs](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5146749) (with Antonio Cabrales, Lorenzo Ductor and Ismael Rodriguez-Lara).
+2. [Gender Stereotypes and Homophily in Team Formation](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5146749) (with Antonio Cabrales, Lorenzo Ductor and Ismael Rodriguez-Lara).

 3. The Effect of Hard and Soft Skills on Sexual Behaviour (with Maria Jones and Victor Orozco).